 It is a requirement of the programme to include a significant project in its later stages.
 The final year project is required to seek individual analysis and judgement, capable of being assessed independently from the work of others.
 The student is expected to develop techniques in literature review and information processing.

-It is recommended that final year projects should also provide opportunities to utilise appropriate modern technology in some aspect of the work, emphasising the need for technicians to make use of computers and multimedia technology in everyday practice.
-Design projects can be considered as a final year project.
+It is recommended that final year projects should also provide opportunities to utilise appropriate modern technology in some aspect of the work, emphasising the need for engineers to make use of computers and multimedia technology in everyday practice.